Do you struggle to come to terms with things that happened in the past?

 Maybe you…

-Always feel anxious or agitated.
+Feel constantly anxious or agitated.

-Are overwhelmed by your emotions.
+Become overwhelmed by your emotions.

-Feel like you’re stuck in the past.
+Feel like you’re stuck in the past, even when you want to move forward.

 Regardless of what has led you to seek support, you know that you need a therapist who…